Pretty-Good-Freedom-Tech/bounties/neo4jrelay.md

 neo4jrelay: synchronization of neo4j relay with nostr
 =====
-strfry to neo4j ETL pipeline
+alternate name: neostrfry, the strfry to neo4j ETL pipeline
 -----

 [Nostr](https://nostr.com/) is an open source protocol for decentralized of social media endorsed by Jack Dorsey which boasts hundreds of independent apps and app developers and 20,000 average daily users.